franchev/CKS-exercise/README.md

 <h2> Practice_exams folder</h2>

 <p> In this folder, you'll find a list of practice exams that contain multiple questions that you can use to prepare for the exam.
 My advise is to try to time yourself.
-Set a duration of 2 hours for eact practice exam and see how well you do, before you reveal the answers for each question.
+Set a duration of 2 hours for each practice exam and see how well you do, before you reveal the answers for each question.
 REMEMBER, THIS IS JUST A PRACTICE EXAM AND MIGHT NOT SHOW UP AT ALL ON THE REAL EXAM.</p>